TanmayMishra4/MineSweeper/README.md

 To use this Minesweeper solver, follow these steps:

 1. Clone or download the repository.
-2. Run the Python script to input Minesweeper board configurations and apply the solving rules.
+2. Run the C script to input Minesweeper board configurations and apply the solving rules.

 Feel free to explore and modify the code to suit your needs.